nikil-sri-shen/WikiChain-Source-Code/README.md

 # **WikiChain: A Resilient and Pseudo-Transparent Knowledge Base**

-**© 2024 Dr. J. Chandra Priya and R. Nikil Sri Shen.
-All rights reserved.
-Unauthorized copying or distribution of this code, in any form, is strictly prohibited.**

----

 ## **Overview**

 **WikiChain** is a cutting-edge, robust, and highly scalable knowledge management system designed to provide a resilient and pseudo-transparent infrastructure for managing and sharing information.
 It leverages blockchain technology to create a decentralized and immutable database of knowledge that offers unprecedented reliability, security, and trustworthiness.
 Unlike traditional knowledge bases, WikiChain empowers users with transparent yet privacy-conscious methods for storing and accessing valuable data.